-- Outsourcing or Insourcing
+- Outsourcing or In sourcing

-Above considerations are to be made with thinking about desigining a network for any business.
+Above considerations are to be made with thinking about designing a network for any business.
 Decisions depend on a lot of factors ranging from Security requirements till personal preferences - yes these matter a lot at times especially in case when a key stakeholder’s interest is as stake.
-These design decisions also span across all the phases of architecture development lifecycle.
+These design decisions also span across all the phases of architecture development life cycle.
 The key is to get every stakeholder to an agreement on a specific network design by addressing their concerns in best possible way.
 Trade-offs are everywhere.